kakarotto67/mlmc/docs/integration-and-deployment-setup.md

   - `manifests` folder
     - `deployment.yaml` - all the services to be deployed to AKS
     - `service.yaml` - services endpoints setup in the AKS

+Notes:
 - All these files have to be manually configured to include all the containers you have
+- Resulted pipeline will contain Build Stages and Deploy Stages